mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 ### NOTES
 Total Time: **0 Minutes**

-Ok.
-Luftahanza had my bike case **right beside me** before we left _Terminal 1_ on a bus out to the plane.
+Lufthansa had my bike case **right beside me** before we left _Frankfurt's Terminal 1_ for a bus ride out to the plane.
 The bike sat there while we departed for Nürnberg.

-For the rest of the afternoon, I watched the bike move to the _"Lost & Found"_ area in Frankfurt's _Terminal 2_ before heading back to other side of _Terminal 1_ later in the evening.
+For the rest of the afternoon, my _Apple AirTag_ informed me as the bike moved about _Frankfurt Airport_, out to the _"Lost & Found"_ area in  _Terminal 2_ before heading back to other side of _Terminal 1_ later in the evening.

-We took the _U-Bahn_ back to the airport to retrieve the bike at midnight.
+We took the _U-Bahn_ back to the airport to retrieve the bike at midnight as it was sent on the last flight of the night.

-Not cool.
+Not cool Lufthansa.  😡

 <!---->
 ## THURSDAY JUN 15 ☀️